brianleetest/testGit/README.md

 People need to create a git hub account (to push changes below).
+The owner of the repository has to go to settings and add the new github accounts as collaborators.

 People make a directory.
 People do a git clone in that directory: